The Last Outpost (Star Trek: The Next Generation): Reception

 "The Last Outpost" aired in broadcast syndication during the week commencing October 17, 1987.
 It received Nielsen ratings of 8.9, reflecting the percentage of all households watching the episode during its timeslot.
 This was the lowest ratings received by any episode during the first season.

 There was initial criticism regarding the Ferengi from reviewers.
 Several reviewers re-watched the episode after the end of the series.
 Keith DeCandido reviewed the episode for Tor.com in May 2011, and praised Mike Gomez as the first Ferengi seen in Star Trek, but thought that they were "far too comical to be taken in any way seriously as the threat the script desperately wanted them to be".
 He said that apart from the first appearance of the Ferengi and Armin Shimerman that the episode wasn't "anything to write home about".
 He gave it a score of three out of ten.
 Cast member Wil Wheaton watched the episode for AOL TV in October 2006.
 He thought that the episode saw some character growth but felt that the Ferengi "were a total joke" until they were later partially redeemed by Shimerman as Quark in Deep Space Nine.
 He thought that the episode didn't show a great deal of improvement after "The Naked Now" and "Code of Honor" and may have resulted in the show losing viewers.
 He gave it a grade of C.

 Mark A. Altman reviewed the episode for the 1998 book Trek Navigator stating it was "one big, inferior rip-off of "Arena"."
 James Hunt wrote about the episode in October 2012 for the website Den of Geek.
 He thought it worked "surprisingly well" and that the ending was "Star Trek at its best - big idea philosophical nonsense".
 He praised the plot twists and said that the Ferengi "while completely ridiculous, are genuinely hilarious".
 Zack Handlen watched the episode for The A.V.
 Club in April 2010.
 He described the Ferengi as "really, really terrible", and said that Portal was a lazy device reminiscent of such god-like beings in The Original Series.
 He gave the episode a grade of C−.

 In 2017, Screen Rant ranked this episode the 13th worst episode of the Star Trek franchise.

-In 2020, GameSpot noted this episode was one of the most bizarre episodes of series.
+In 2020, GameSpot noted this episode was one of the most bizarre episodes of the series.

 Home media release

 The first home media release of "The Last Outpost" was on VHS cassette was on April 1, 1992, in the United States and Canada.
-The episode was later included on the Star Trek: The Next Generation season one DVD box set, released in March 2002, and was released as part of the season one Blu-ray set on July 24, 2012.

 Episodes from "Encounter at Farpoint" to "Datalore" were released in Japan on LaserDisc on June 10, 1995, as part of First Season Part.1.
 This included the first season episode "The Last Outpost", and the set has a total runtime of 638 minutes across multiple 12-inch optical video discs.
+The episode was later included on the Star Trek: The Next Generation season one DVD box set, released in March 2002, and was released as part of the season one Blu-ray set on July 24, 2012.